Experience the Island break, soak up the best of St Helier, the coast, history and culture during your stay at THE INN.

 The beautiful island of Jersey has a mix of British, French and other European influences.
 It’s a unique island – like nowhere you’ll have been before.
 We are known for our beaches, cliffside walking trails, historic castles and breath-taking landscape.
 There’s a wealth of things to see and do here, there’s no chance of you ever being bored!

 If you’re a foodie you’ll be in heaven!
-We are the island of Jersey Royals, fresh Jersey milk and seafood straight from the fishermen who work out of our gorgeous harbour towns.
-Then there’s the local specialities like espetadas, Oysters and Lobster to sample too.
+We are the island of Jersey Royals, fresh Jersey milk and seafood straight from the fishermen who work out of our gorgeous harbours.
+Then there’s the local specialities like espetadas (influenced from Madeira), oysters and lobster to sample too.
 We’re a little biased but you can’t beat trying these in our restaurant, where we use locally sourced and seasonal ingredients.

-Stephen – La Hougue Bie site.
+Stephen, Owner – La Hougue Bie site.
 The passage grave is 6000 years old & the tenth oldest building in the world.
-A very tranquil spot.
+A very tranquil spot

-Lynne – Jersey Zoo.
-Opened 60 years ago, Durrell Wildlife Conservation Trust is the perfect place to enjoy a day out.
+Martin, General Manager – Jersey Zoo.
+Opened 60 years ago, Durrell Wildlife Conservation Trust is the perfect place to enjoy a day out

 From music festivals, to guided tours, local markets and events, there’s always something going on.
-If you’re not visiting for a specific event, you’ll want to soak up with islands vibrant atmosphere and experience it like a local.
-Food is central to life on the island.
-We may be known for our potatoes and milk, but we offer way more than that.
-We pride ourselves on the fresh local produce, wide variety of fresh seafood and specialist dishes like espetadas.
+If you’re not visiting for a specific event, you’ll want to soak up the island’s vibrant atmosphere and experience it like a local.
+Food is central to island life – we may be known for our potatoes and milk, but we offer way more than that.
+We pride ourselves with the best of St Helier’s fresh local produce, wide variety of fresh seafood and specialist dishes like espetadas.
 So why not explore our local markets or go on a foodie tour of the island?
 Don’t leave without trying our famous Jersey black butter!